Comrie, Perth and Kinross: History

 Over the years the village has grown to incorporate many smaller satellite settlements, including The Ross (Gaelic: An Ros) a small settlement to the west of the village contained within a river peninsula (An Ros literally translates as peninsula) which became more accessible when the Ross Bridge was constructed in 1792.
 Before that the peninsula was only reached by a river ford.
 Similarly, the once isolated communities in the surrounding glens and mountains, such as Invergeldie in Glen Lednock and Dalchruin in Glen Artney, have generally come to be seen as part of Comrie village.
 Previously, they existed as small isolated settlements – for instance, Glen Lednock contained 21 different settlements of 350 individual structures and 25 corn-drying kilns.
 However, these exclusively Gaelic-speaking hamlets were largely eviscerated by the Highland Clearances of the 18th and 19th centuries.
+The first earthquake reported in Scottish history occurred in Comrie in 1801; two farmworkers were killed when a barn collapsed during the earthquake.

 Comrie underwent something of a renaissance in the early 19th century and Victorian periods as an attractive location for wealthy residents and visitors, an image which has been maintained to this day.
 This popularity helped to bring the railway in 1893, when the Caledonian Railway completed a branch line from Crieff.
 The line was later extended to meet the Callander and Oban Railway at Lochearnhead.
 The Comrie–Lochearnhead line was closed in 1951 and the Comrie–Crieff line in 1964, due largely to the improved road network in the area.

 Comrie's mountainous setting with abundant streams and lochs brought a number of hydro-electric power plants into the area in the earlier 20th century.
 A dam was built in Glen Lednock and water piped to another plant from Loch Earn in the west.

 Today Comrie is an attractive retirement village, recording the highest proportion of over-65s in Scotland in the 1991 census.
 Its economy is supplemented by adventure and wildlife tourism.
 Like other Highland villages, it has seen an influx of residents in recent decades.
 Some have bought buy-to-let and second-home conversions, which has tended to raise housing prices and cause tensions with locals.
 Even so, Comrie retains its spirit, traditions and community feel.